-I cannot stress it enough but your mindset is so important for a successful trip with children.
+Your mindset is essential for a successful trip with children.

-It actually starts at home the first day of travel.
-You have already checked in online the day before and now you head to the airport well in time for your flight.
+It starts at home on the first day of travel.
+You have already checked in online the day before, and now you head to the airport well before your flight.

-When you arrive at the airport you head over to baggage drop and then it is time to go through security.
+When you arrive at the airport, you head to baggage drop, and then it is time to go through security.

-If you do this you can also try to make each part the best it can be.
-Why should you only start planning for after you arrive at your destination?
+If you do this, you can also try to make each part the best.
+Why should you only start planning after you arrive at your destination?

-Instead plan for all parts of the vacation and plan to travel slow.
+Instead, plan for all parts of the vacation and plan to travel slowly.

-When your plans allow for travelling slowly there will be no stress when there are emergency stops for changing clothes, bathroom breaks, etc.
+When your plans allow for traveling slowly, there will be no stress when there are emergency stops for changing clothes, bathroom breaks, etc.

-You owe it to yourself, you fellow passengers and your children to try to make the flight a fun and interesting part of the holiday.
+You owe it to yourself, your fellow passengers, and your children to try to make the flight a fun and exciting part of the holiday.